miklevin/MikeLev.in/_posts/2024-12-31-fasthtml-htmx-unix-pipes.md

 > Claude, but then asked him for bigger picture stuff, and thing led to thing,
 > and I was very impressed.

 **Me**: My bad.
-I'm becoming to AI code assistant dependent, haha!
+I'm becoming to AI code assistant dependent, ahaha!
 Anyhow, this is really coming together.
 Can you see it?

 **Claude**: Yes!
 The code is becoming much more consistent and cleaner.
 Looking at the changes we've made: